rstewartIA/OneSurvey-Docs/docs/projects/proposals.md

 - Use [Attachments](attachments.md) to store external proposal documents.
 - Organize project details in other tabs — for example, [Site Data](site-data.md), [Site Elements](site-elements.md), and [Reports](reports.md) — to prepare for future proposal workflows.

-Stay tuned — OneProposal will bring a seamless way to move from survey data to client‑ready documents, helping your team close projects faster.
+Stay tuned — OneProposal will bring a seamless way to move from survey data to client-ready documents, helping your team close projects faster.